-The DART Emergency Preparedness section maintains a Multi-Year Training and Exercise Plan that projects agency and regional exercises by quarter.
+The DART Emergency Preparedness section maintains a Multi-Year Training and Exercise Plan that projects agency and regional exercises quarterly.
 This plan is updated annually.
+The

-The Emergency Operations Plan (EOP) is also reviewed annually and revised as necessary to ensure it incorporates lessons learned and is in-line with current Federal and industry guidelines and requirements.
-The EOP is available to all employees through the Infostation® library and is made available to local responders.
+Emergency Operations Plan (EOP) is also reviewed annually and revised as necessary to ensure it incorporates lessons learned and is in-line with current Federal and industry guidelines and requirements.
+The EOP is available to all employees through the InfoStation® library and is made available to local responders.
 The EOP may be reviewed by Federal and State stakeholders upon request and on-site at DART's headquarters.

-Employee training is provided at employee quarterly meetings and weather specific information, such as tornado shelter locations and winter weather preparation, is updated annually and posted on the agency intranet.
-Active shooter training is available through the Police Department or on-line Federal Emergency Management Agency (FEMA) independent study training.
-Other information on topics of interest are provided by Infostation or through the digital dashboard.
+Employee training is provided at employee quarterly meetings and weather specific information, such as tornado shelter locations and winter weather preparation, is updated annually and posted InfoStation.
+Active shooter training is available through the Police Department or online Federal Emergency Management Agency (FEMA) independent study training.
+Other information on topics of interest are provided by InfoStation or through the digital dashboard.